ehmicky/autoserver/docs/error.md

 Additional properties specific to a given error type might also be present.

+Every [instruction](usage.md#instructions) will throw this type of error if it fails.

 # Error logging

 See [here](events.md#error-information) for information about error logging.